dylancrter/dylancrter/README.md

 I'm also currently working on:

 - roadmap.sh
-- Basic Mathematics for Data Mining: a website to help students/professionals brush up on their math knowledge
+- bmfdm-web: a website to help students/professionals brush up on the math required for data mining

 feel free to email me at dylanc.rter@gmail.com or contact me through the links on my portfolio site!